NerdHerdNetwork/NerdHerdNetwork.github.io/csgo.markdown

 _By Frank "Weekie" Podraza_

 The program was originally a small phone project for a few friends to play in the park.
 Then I wanted to make the program run on a standalone device.
-I took raspberry Pi with Windows IOT and wrote the project in unity.
+I took Raspberry Pi with Windows IOT and wrote the project in Unity.
 It was slow, but it worked.
 It could only be controlled from a separate laptop.

 <iframe width="840" height="472" src="https://www.youtube.com/embed/Tl7xJwxCgCk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ----

 I wanted it to be faster.
 I also wanted to learn Python.
-Since I could easily get python running on the Raspberry Pi, I built the game in that.
-It took a few days, and a lot of spagetti code, but it works.
-There is a Bomb Defuse mode like Counter-Strike, as well as king of the Hill from Halo, and Secure Area from Rainbow Six: Siege.
-It plays sounds from the various games.
+Since I could easily get Python running on the Raspberry Pi, I built the game on that.
+It took a few days, and a lot of spaghetti code, but it works.
+There is a Bomb Defuse mode like Counter-Strike, as well as King of the Hill from Halo, and Secure Area from Rainbow Six: Siege.
+It plays sounds from the games.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/K_t29QqYVi8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>